 Barriers to investing

-We’ve already seen how psychology has a role in investing and some of the many reasons why many people put it off.
+We’ve seen in previous BiG Challenge posts how psychology has a role in investing and some of the many reasons why many people put it off.
 It involves money, emotion charged at any time; so too financial concepts, numbers, maths and statistics that many people avoid – or say they’re just ‘not good at’.
 The sheer volume of new information and concepts to learn, combined with the pressure of not wanting to make a bad investment, lose money and impact on your or your family’s future – can cause fear and play on your mind.